RedHat-Israel/RedHat-Israel.github.io/posts/2022-06-19-attending-recruiting-fairs-as-an-engineer-b89.md

 - recruiting
 - career
 - culture
+eleventyComputed:
+  coverImage: "{{ '../assets/recruiting_fair1.jpeg' | url }}"
+  coverImageAlt: Recruiting fair at Tel Aviv Academic College
 ---

-![Recruiting fair at Tel Aviv Academic College][recruiting-1]

-# Attending recruiting fairs as an engineer

 Over the years, I’ve attended many student recruitment fairs representing Red Hat, including a couple in the recent weeks.
 I always try to go to at least one fair every year if possible.

 But you might be wondering, is this the best usage of an engineer’s expensive work hours?
 Isn’t that the job of the talent acquisition team?
 In my opinion, there is a lot of value for engineers to take part in these events, both for the organization and for the engineers themselves.